-For a cluster subdivision, no less than 25 percent of the site acreage, not including primary conservation areas as defined in Item 3 below, shall be set aside in perpetuity as open space.
+For a cluster subdivision, no less than twenty-five percent (25%) of the site acreage, not including primary conservation areas as defined in sub item (3) of this item (f), shall be set aside in perpetuity as open space.
 Open space shall be clearly labeled as such on any preliminary or final plat (including sketch plans) submitted for review.
 Open space in a cluster subdivision is also subject to the following:

 - 1. Open space shall be defined as set forth in Chapter 7 of the UDO.
-Open space may include, but is not limited to, passive recreation, natural preservation of important scenic vistas, environmentally sensitive lands, habitat for wildlife, and historically or archaeologically significant areas.
+Open space may include, but is not limited to, passive recreation, and natural preservation of important scenic vistas, environmentally sensitive lands, habitat for wildlife, and historically or archaeologically significant areas.
 Structures, swimming pools, and athletic facilities shall not count as open space.
-However, structures are permitted in the open space when they serve an accessory function, such as a gazebo, fishing dock, playground equipment, or play structures; - 2.
+However, structures are permitted in the open space when they serve an accessory function, such as a gazebo, fishing dock, playground equipment or play structures; - 2.
 The amount of open space required to be set aside shall be determined by the following formula: